gotthardp/lorawan-server/doc/Infrastructure.md

  - **Last Report** shows a timestamp of the last status report
  - **Network Delay** graph shows network (LAN) delay between the gateway and the server measured during the [`PULL_RESP`](https://github.com/Lora-net/packet_forwarder/blob/master/PROTOCOL.TXT#L274) sequence.
 Note this requires packet_forwarder v3.0 or higher.
+The graph may not be updated when there is no LoRa traffic.
  - **Transmissions** graph shows how much did the gateway transmit in past hour.
    This is useful to monitor regulatory compliance.